airjam-co/airjam-demo/public/content/Profile.md

 ## Site Name
-- Henry Lee
+- AirJam - Talk to a sales expert

 ## Header
-- Hi, my name is Henry.
+- Build your app 10x faster with AirJam.
-- Let's talk.
+- Find out how.
-- Use the interface below to book a time with me.
+- Explore what's possible - Book your session with us today.

 ## About
 Write your "About" section here.